 Highlighted Matters

-Representation of German energy company against Russian state-owned energy entity in multi-billion dollar gas pricing dispute
+Representation of German energy company against Russian state-owned energy entity in multi-billion-dollar gas pricing dispute

 Representation of European nuclear power plant company in relation to a power plant construction dispute